goonming/test_01/README.md

 # test_01
-just for test, how to use github.
+just for test, how to use github as a tool.